otherjoel/truenas-harden/README.md

 ## Hardened the repository

 To hardened the backup repository, just remove any possibility to remotely destroy the ZFS snapshots.

 ### Enable password for console access

 Go to *System Settings | Advanced | Console | Configure*
 * [ ] Show Text Conosle wihout Password Prompt
 * *SAVE*

 ### Disconnect IPMI

 If your server has a [IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface) interface, **physically disconnect the network cable**.

-{{< hint type=warning >}}
+> [!WARNING]
-* If a malware takes the control of your management computer, it can use the IPMI interface to destroy your backups.
+> * If a malware takes the control of your management computer, it can use the IPMI interface to
-* Be cautious and just disconnect the cable.
+>   destroy your backups.
-{{< /hint >}}
+> * Be cautious and just disconnect the cable.

 ### Check that NTP works as expected

 * Go to *System Settings | General | NTP Servers*

 By default TrueNAS Scale comes with the following NTP servers
 * 0.debian.pool.ntp.org
 * 1.debian.pool.ntp.org
 * 2.debian.pool.ntp.org

 Open a shell
 * Go to *System Settings | Shell*